travis-ci/travis-foundation/_posts/2016-04-26-diversity-tickets.md

 ---
 layout: post
 title: Diversity tickets
-author: Laura Gaetano
+author: Laura Gaetano & Anika Lindtner
-twitter: alicetragedy
+twitter: travis_fnd
 ---

 Organising a conference is difficult.
 First and foremost, there are the logistics of putting a team together, finding a location, and getting the financial support.
 Then there’s the issue of the talks — making a speaker line-up as diverse as possible while also offering a wide range of interesting talk topics — and of making sure that the event is as inclusive as possible, by offering a code of conduct, a way to enforce it, and thinking of the many little details which turn a good conference into a great one.